YottaDB/YDBDoc/GTMAdminOps/basicops.rst

 **gtmcompile** specifies the initial value of the $ZCOmpile ISV.
 The SET command can alter the value of $ZCOMPILE in an active process.

 **gtmcrypt_config** specifies the location of the configuration file required for database encryption, Sequential file, PIPE, and FIFO device encryption and/or TLS support.
-A configuration file is divided into two sections: database encryption section and TLS section.
+A configuration file is divided into two sections: the database encryption section and the TLS section.
 The database encryption section contains a list of database files and their corresponding key files.
 You do not need to add a database encryption section if you are not using an encrypted database, or a TLS section if you are not using TLS for replication or sockets.
-The TLS section provides information needed for OpenSSL (in the reference plugin implementation) or other encryption package, such as the location of root certification authority certificate in PEM format and leaf-level certificates with their corresponding private key files.
+The TLS section provides information needed for OpenSSL (in the reference plugin implementation) or other encryption package, such as the location of the root certification authority certificate in PEM format and leaf-level certificates with their corresponding private key files.
 Note that the use of the gtmcrypt_config environment variable requires prior installation of the libconfig package.

 **gtmcrypt_FIPS** specifies whether the plugin reference implementation should attempt to use either OpenSSL or Libgcrypt to provide database encryption that complies with FIPS 140-2.
 When the environment variable $gtmcrypt_FIPS is set to 1 (or evaluates to a non-zero integer, or any case-independent string or leading substring of "TRUE" or "YES"), the plugin reference implementation attempts to use libgcrypt (from GnuPG) and libcrypto (OpenSSL) in "FIPS mode."
 Note that to comply with FIPS 140-2 you should be knowledgeable with that standard and take many steps beyond setting this environment variable.
 By default YottaDB does not enforce "FIPS mode."